 Graduate students in CBS who undertake a research-based thesis are guaranteed a minimum salary or stipend.
-Currently, the minimum stipend (effective Fall 2018) is $21,259 per year for a MSc student, and $25,259 per year for a PhD student (see “Current Funding Level” memos for exact amounts).
+Currently, the minimum stipend (effective Winter 2021) is $21,318 per year for a full-time MSc student, and $25,318 per year for a full-time PhD student (see “Current Funding Level” memos for exact amounts).
 This stipend will include one Graduate Teaching Assistantship (GTA) appointment per year, with the balance of funds provided through a Graduate Research Assistantship (GRA), which comes from your supervisor’s research funds.

 Students may also apply for and receive graduate scholarships.
 Students who hold a major scholarship (e.g., Ontario Graduate Scholarship or a Tri-Council Canada Graduate Scholarship) may have their stipends reduced accordingly; however, at minimum, scholarship holders receive at least $2,000 more per year than the minimum stipend.